ice-devs/image_filter/README.md

 ### Refactor the course RESTapi

-If you're feeling up to it, refactor the course RESTapi to make a request to your newly provisioned image server.
+If you are feeling up to it, refactor the course RESTapi to make a request to your newly provisioned image server.

 ### Authentication